Degree and Certificate Graduation Requirements

 To earn a degree or certificate from West Shore, students must complete the following:

 - Complete an Application for Graduation: A degree or certificate will not be awarded unless a student has submitted an Application for Graduation and a grad audit has been performed by the Registrar.
 Students should apply once registered for their final semester of courses.
 Degrees are awarded at the end of each semester, even though there is only one Graduation or Commencement ceremony per year.

 - Complete Program Requirements: Each program has a Program of Study that outlines courses required to complete that degree or certificate.
 In some cases, course waivers or substitutions may be granted by the division chair and/or Dean.

 - Earn a minimum of 60 credits: A student cannot earn any Associate degree if less than 60 credits have been earned, regardless of whether all program requirements have been met.
-Students earning a Certificate must earn a minimum of 16 credits.
+Students earning a Certificate must meet all requirements of the certificate.

 - Students must earn at least 15 credits at WSCC or through Michigan Colleges Online (MCO) for an Associate’s degree, 10 credits for a Certificate.

-- Courses considered Developmental in nature - such as ENG 054, ENG 098, or MTH 098 - are not applicable to graduation requirements nor are final grades used in GPA calculation.
+- Courses considered Developmental in nature - such as ENG 098 or MTH 021 - are not applicable to graduation requirements nor are final grades used in GPA calculation.

 - Maintain a 2.0 GPA: A minimum GPA of 2.0 is required to earn a degree or certificate.
 Some exceptions apply for programs that consist entirely of Pass/Fail courses.
 In addition, certain programs, such as Nursing and Criminal Justice, have varying graduation requirements.